Share

 The Real Challenge: Implementation and Trust

-• Defining eligibility: Which disasters qualify?
+• Which events qualify?

 The Takeaway: Hope in Honest Conversation